mature-man-testosterone-replacement-therapy

 • Estrogen (another hormone) levels

-There are many benefits to testosterone replacement therapy, especially if one suffers from one of the many conditions responsible for Low T counts.
+There are many benefits to testosterone replacement therapy, especially if one suffers from one of the many conditions responsible for Low testosterone counts.
 The research is unclear about the impact on the body if a man with normal testosterone levels decides to take testosterone supplements to stop the aging process.

 Androgenix